Facelift for Men in Rancho Cucamonga

 - Your face looks tired or angry all the time, even if you’re well-rested

-When you come in for your consult with Dr. Jacob Haiavy, Dr. Irene Tower, or Dr. Whitney Florin at Inland Cosmetic Surgery, you’ll have the opportunity to explain your biggest concerns and what your ultimate goals are.
+When you come in for your consult with Dr. Haiavy or Dr. Tower at Inland Cosmetic Surgery, you’ll have the opportunity to explain your biggest concerns and what your ultimate goals are.
 With your input and their examination of your face, your surgeon will help you explore your options and determine if a facelift or other procedure is right for you.

 What happens during a facelift?

 A full, traditional facelift to address the mid-face and neck is performed under general anesthesia in our accredited surgery center in Rancho Cucamonga.
 Your cosmetic surgeon will strategically place small incisions in the natural contours of your face where they are least visible, typically inside the hairline at the temple, in front of the ear, or just behind the ear.